 I have a client who came to me for help, but had already discussed splitting everything down the middle with her spouse.
 They had already decided that was how they were going to split their estate.
 However, they had more debt than assets and the debts were all in the wife’s name alone.
 The husband could not qualify for debt in his name alone which was one of the financial errors in divorce I saw.
 They each had their own pension plans – plans with a future income stream from their respective companies, but no cash value today.

 The wife did not understand that the debt in her name was her responsibility, ultimately, and a divorce decree did not change this.
 To be careful I always check to see who’s name the debt is in via the statement.
 I usually give each person the debt in their name to them.
 In this case, there are not enough assets to cover the debts so spousal maintenance or a buy out payment plan will have to be created to pay off the marital portion of debt to the wife, or she will have to take her husband’s pension plan.

 - Failing to Get the Insurance BeforeSigning the Settlement

-The insured should go through the underwriting process prior to signing the settlement agreement.
+The insured should go through the underwriting process prior to signing the settlement agreement to avoid financial errors in divorce.
 If coverage will not be available due to health issues, or if the premiums are prohibitively expensive, other provisions should be included in the settlement to protect against pre-mature death, such as the creation of trusts or other estate-planning tools.